inf112-v21/G6-1/deliverables/ObligatoriskOppgave3/ObligatoriskOppgave3.md

     Work tasks:
 - Implement method for moving board piece two positions when standing on conveyor.

-**5) As a user, I want the board to have a laser function, so that if a player stands where a laser shoots, it loses a life token.**
+**5) As a user, I want the board to have a laser function, so that if a player stands where a laser shoots, it loses a damage token.**
     Acceptance criteria:
 - Board piece loses a life token when standing in front of an activated laser